- Tablet mode is automatically activated when the keyboard is disconnected on 2-in-1 devices.

 - Does tablet mode affect my programs or files?
 No. It just changes the way you view and interact with the system.

-Tablet mode represents a more fluid, tactile, and efficient way to interact with Windows 11 on supported devices.
-Its intelligent nature allows it to appear exactly when you need it.
-From icon rearrangement to multi-touch gestures and window optimization, this mode promotes an experience tailored to the modern needs of mobile users.
-Getting the most out of it involves understanding its automatic features and properly configuring essential elements like the taskbar, rotation, and on-screen keyboard.
+Tablet mode offers a smoother, more responsive, and more efficient way to interact with Windows 11 on compatible devices.
+Its intelligent nature allows it to appear precisely when you need it.
+From icon rearrangement to multi-touch gestures and window optimization, this mode provides an experience tailored to the modern mobile user's needs.
+To get the most out of it, you need to understand its automatic features and properly configure essential elements such as the taskbar, screen rotation, and on-screen keyboard.

 Passionate writer about the world of bytes and technology in general.
 I love sharing my knowledge through writing, and that's what I'll do on this blog, show you all the most interesting things about gadgets, software, hardware, tech trends, and more.
 My goal is to help you navigate the digital world in a simple and entertaining way.